 Ready to learn more?
 Here’s how to find out how much omega-3 per day that you need to help simplify your next trip to the supplement aisle.

-How Much Omega-3 Per Day Should You Take?
+How Much Omega-3 Per Day?

 Omega-3 fatty acids are absolutely essential to many aspects of health.
 They play a role in everything from heart health to brain function and beyond.
 In fact, not getting enough of this essential fatty acid can take a real toll on health and cause several adverse side effects.
-So what are the symptoms of omega-3 deficiency?
-Some of the hallmark signs of a deficiency include dry, scaly skin, dermatitis, sleep disturbances and even mood swings.

 The dosage recommendations can differ based on several factors, including age, gender and health status.
 It can also vary based on how much omega-6 per day that you consume as well as the specific type of omega-3 fatty acids found in your food or supplement.